Quasi-periodicity in relative quasi-periodic tori: Reconstruction theorems

 The above fibration, including the dimension $d$ of the tori, is in general not unique.
 It will appear from the proof that, if $d<\rank G$, then the same result is valid with tori of any dimension $d+1,\ldots,\rank G$.
-In this statement it is not granted that the frequencies $(\o,\nu)$ are nonresonant, in which case there might exist fibrations in tori of dimension smaller than such a $d$.
-It is however always possible to obtain a similar result with nonresonant frequencies, and hence tori of the minimal dimension and as such uniquely defined; in doing so, however, one realizes that the frequencies of the reconstructed motions might be different from those of the reduced motions:
+In this statement it is not granted that the frequencies $(\o,\nu)$ are nonresonant, in which case there might exist fibrations of $\cF$ by tori of dimension smaller than such a $d$.
+It is however always possible to obtain a similar result with nonresonant frequencies, and hence tori of the minimal dimension and as such uniquely defined.
+In doing so, however, one realizes that the internal frequencies of the reconstructed motions might be subharmonics of those of the reduced motions: